 ii) A mark of zero for the specific material which is the subject of the academic misconduct or where the material does not constitute a specific paragraph or section.
 The amount of material deemed to be academic misconduct is a matter of academic judgment, and cannot be determined by a Turnitin report alone.

-iii) An overall percentage reduction to the piece of work reflecting the percentage of the work which is the subject of the academic misconduct, as determined by the Head of School.
-The amount of material deemed to be academic misconduct is a matter of academic judgment, and cannot be determined by a Turnitin report alone.
+iii) An overall percentage reduction to the piece of work reflecting the percentage of the work which is the subject of the academic misconduct, as determined by the Academic Misconduct Officer.
+This could also include a reduction in marks to a lower spot mark if the published marking criteria use spot marks.
+The amount of material deemed to be academic misconduct is a matter of academic judgment and cannot be determined by a Turnitin report alone.

 iv) A mark of zero for the entire piece of coursework or assessment in which the academic misconduct has occurred.
 In the case of misconduct in examination a mark of zero will be recorded for the examination in question.